 “Looking at what I have here – this office, and the fact that I live so nearby, I wouldn’t have this in London, and I wouldn’t have these connections or opportunities, it’s an inspiring place to live and work.
 I love it!”

-Living Words’ song FUNNY OLD by Folkestonian John Offen with Susanna Howard, and set to music by another Folkestone resident Marit Rokeburg, sung by London Contemporary Voices, is released on 25th November 2019.
+Living Words’ song FUNNY OLD by Folkestonian John Offen with Susanna Howard, and set to music by another Folkestone resident Marit Rokeburg, sung by London Contemporary Voices.
 The lyrics are:

 Funny old world, innit